Installing ONLYOFFICE Workspace Community from RPM/DEB packages using the provided script

 Once you enter the above command, you will be prompted to select the way you want to install ONLYOFFICE Workspace.
 Type N and press Enter to install ONLYOFFICE Workspace Community using RPM/DEB packages.

-If you have some programs already installed on your machine, some ports necessary for ONLYOFFICE Workspace Community operation may be used by other applications.
-In this case you'll be asked to verify if the necessary ports are free.
-To find out which program is using a certain port, you can execute the following command:
+If some programs already installed on your machine are using ports required for ONLYOFFICE Workspace Community, you will be asked to verify that the required ports are free.
+To find out which application is using a specific port, run the following command:

 netstat -lnp | grep :<port_number>

-After that you may reconfigure the program to use another port.
-When the required ports are free, you'll be able to rerun the script and select the installation from RPM/DEB packages again.
+You can then reconfigure the application to use a different port.
+Once the required ports are free, rerun the script and select the RPM/DEB installation option.

-The script will automatically install and configure all the necessary prerequisites as well as ONLYOFFICE Workspace Community components (ONLYOFFICE Docs, Control Panel and ONLYOFFICE Workspace).
+The script will automatically install and configure all required prerequisites as well as the ONLYOFFICE Workspace Community components (ONLYOFFICE Docs, Control Panel and ONLYOFFICE Workspace).

 If you are using CentOS, SELinux may prevent NGINX from starting.
 To avoid this issue you can configure or disable SELinux as it is described in this article.

 If you install ONLYOFFICE Workspace Community using RPM/DEB packages, the HTTPS and Update sections will not be available in the Control Panel and you will need to manually install ONLYOFFICE Mail and connect it to ONLYOFFICE Workspace Community.
-In such a case you can follow corresponding instructions to install and connect ONLYOFFICE Mail.
+In this case, refer to the corresponding instructions to install and connect ONLYOFFICE Mail.

-When installing ONLYOFFICE Workspace Community on Debian-based systems, some values are stored in debconf.
-These parameters are used for further update.
+When installing ONLYOFFICE Workspace Community some values are stored in debconf and are used during subsequent updates.
 For example, database connection parameters.

-If you manually change these parameters in the configuration files, an error will occur when updating.
-To avoid the error, you need to change the parameters in the debconf using the following commands:
+If these parameters are changed manually in the configuration files, an error will occur during updates.
+To prevent this, update the parameters in debconf using the following commands:

 echo "onlyoffice-communityserver onlyoffice-communityserver/db-host select Newhost" | debconf-set-selections